-Wounded Parenting: The Intersection of Complex and Racial Trauma in Parents of Color, Part II [Online]
+Wounded Parenting: The Intersection of Complex and Racial Trauma in Parents of Color [Online]

 In part two, we continue our discussion on the intersection of complex and racial traumas by deconstructing clinical cases involving parents of color.
 As noted in the first webinar, parents of color may be misunderstood by clinicians who provide treatment without considering the cumulative racial microaggressions that they are subjected to daily.